 - Benzene, which can cause leukemia and a variety of other cancers, as well as central nervous system depression at high levels of exposure.
-On-road vehicles produced an estimated 60 percent of all benzene emitted into North Carolina's air in 1996. - 1,3-Butadiene, a probable human carcinogen, which is suspected of causing respiratory problems.
-On-road vehicles are responsible for 54 percent of emissions in North Carolina. - Formaldehyde, a probable human carcinogen with respiratory effects.
-On-road vehicles are responsible for 29 percent of emissions in North Carolina. - Acetaldehyde, a probable human carcinogen that has caused reproductive health effects in animal studies.
-On-road vehicles are responsible for 19 percent of emissions in North Carolina. - n-Hexane, which is associated with neurotoxicity and whose links to cancer are unknown. - Acrolein, a possible human carcinogen that can cause eye, nose and throat irritation. - Toluene, a central nervous system depressant suspected of causing developmental problems in children whose mothers were exposed while pregnant.
+On-road vehicles produced an estimated 32 percent of all benzene emitted into New Hampshire's air in 1996.3 - 1,3-Butadiene, a probable human carcinogen, which is suspected of causing respiratory problems.
+On-road vehicles are responsible for 35 percent of emissions in New Hampshire. - n-Hexane, which is associated with neurotoxicity and whose links to cancer are unknown. - Formaldehyde, a probable human carcinogen with respiratory effects.
+On-road vehicles are responsible for 29 percent of emissions in New Hampshire. - Acetaldehyde, a probable human carcinogen that has caused reproductive health effects in animal studies.
+On-road vehicles are responsible for 28 percent of emissions in New Hampshire. - Acrolein, a possible human carcinogen that can cause eye, nose and throat irritation. - Toluene, a central nervous system depressant suspected of causing developmental problems in children whose mothers were exposed while pregnant.
 Its cancer links are unknown. - Ethylbenzene, which has caused adverse fetal development effects in animal studies.
 Its cancer links are unknown.

-- Xylene, a central nervous system depressant that has caused developmental and reproductive problems in animal studies. - Styrene, a central nervous system depressant that is a possible human carcinogen.
-In addition, airborne particulate matter - the motor vehicle component of which comes largely from diesel-fueled vehicles - has also been recognized as a cause of lung cancer and respiratory problems, and is classified by California as a toxic air contaminant.
+- Xylene, a central nervous system depressant that has caused developmental and reproductive problems in animal studies. - Styrene, a central nervous system depressant that is a possible human carcinogen.4 In addition, airborne particulate matter the motor vehicle component of which the motor vehicle component of which comes largely from diesel-fueled vehicles - has also been recognized as a cause of lung cancer and respiratory problems, and is classified by California as a toxic air contaminant.

 Mobile sources - which include cars, trucks and other highway and non-road motorized machinery - are major emitters of air toxics.
 EPA estimates that mobile sources emit 41 percent of all air toxics by weight and that on-road vehicles are responsible for approximately half that amount.
-Several air toxics - such as benzene and toluene - are also volatile organic compounds (VOCs), which play an important role in the chemical reaction that creates smog.
+Several air toxics - such as benzene and toluene - are also hydrocarbons, which play an important role in the chemical reaction that creates smog.